accesscode-2-1/ice-cream-sandwich/unit-0/week-1.md

 * What is your goal for next week?
 Google API, I want to run a Google Search and define some stuff.
 * What do you need help with? (peers sign up to help if they can) Google API anyone?

-**Student 2**
+**Jorge Reina**

-* This week's medium post:
+* This week's medium post: https://medium.com/@jorgereina1986/not-a-new-chapter-a-whole-new-book-62209ffa71f5
-* Last week’s goal:
+* Last week’s goal: Get a better understanding of git and github
 * What went well (what goals did you meet?)
+I feel a lot more confident about git.
+I completely understood all the clases.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
+How?)I feel I need a little bit of more practice with git hub.
+Still find myself confused at times.
 * What is your goal for next week?
+I am really anxious about creating a more complex program.
+Hopefully I get to do one with what we learn during the next week.
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can)Still a bit confused with github.
+I'll try to find some time to come to office hours and get a better understanding of it.

 **Student 3**